 Ideally, these clarifications should have been made explicit in this FBC.
-Is there a 'golden thread' between the strategic objectives Yes ísee 3.2) and t the scheme objectives (see 3.6)?
+Is there a 'golden thread' between the strategic objectives Yes (see 3.2) and t the scheme objectives (see 3.6)?
 Options assessment bridge (south, north); and one active travel only bridge optio limited green connectivity of iPort with the community to th ves have bee n (north).
 Thes e east.
-Two o erred option n considered: two different alignments for a bus & active travel se appear to be all the realistic options for addressing the current of the options have been sifted out through a structured process (bus & active travel bridge) taken through to the economic, Statutory requirements and adverse consequences Does the scheme have any Statutory Requirements?Yes:• Planning consent (expected imminently).• TROs are required (for the bus gates to restrict par• Licence agreement with Harworth for construction of• Licence agreement with Verdion for construction of• Rights of access agreement with Verdion.• S.38/S.278 Agreement (Highways Act 1980) for ad• Environment Agency agreement for construction of• The main potential adverse consequences that are unresolved I• The main potential adverse consequence of the bridge goinCrescent, which has been recognised by the promoter in theahead is continuing poor green connectivity between iPorprospects for residents of that area (particularly for non-care) king).
-3 mont of the scheme the scheme. opted highway a bridge over oy the scheme g ahead is loc ie design.
-The t and the resi r-owning hous hs. y. · a Main River and discharge of surface water.
-Value for Money e gonig anout Core monetised Benefits [Core BCR - table 4.22] 2.71 (down from 2.89 at OBC due cost increase net of OB reduction to 4%) Low growth - 2.63 High Growth - 2.79 Non- monetised and wider economic benefits [Values/description - supplementary form] Slight Beneficial: 1.
+Two o erred option n considered: two different alignments for a bus & active travel se appear to be all the realistic options for addressing the current of the options have been sifted out through a structured process (bus & active travel bridge) taken through to the economic, Statutory requirements and adverse consequences Does the scheme have any Statutory Requirements?
+Yes: Planning consent (expected imminently).
+TROs are required (for the bus gates to restrict pare Licence agreement with Harworth for construction of Licence agreement with Verdion for construction of Rights of access agreement with Verdion.
+S.38/S.278 Agreement (Highways Act 1980) for ad Environment Agency agreement for construction of Are there any adverse consequences that are unresolved I. The main potential adverse consequence of the bridge goin Crescent, which has been recognised by the promoter in the ahead is continuing poor green connectivity between iPorprospects for residents of that area (particularly for non-care) king).
+3 mont of the scheme the scheme. opted highway a bridge over oy the scheme g ahead is loc e design.
+The t and the rest r-owning hous hs. y. · a Main River and discharge of surface water.
+Value for Money e gonig anou Core monetised Benefits [Core BCR - table 4.22] 2.71 (down from 2.89 at OBC due cost increase net of OB reduction to 4%) Low growth - 2.63 High Growth - 2.79 Non- monetised and wider economic benefits [Values/description - supplementary form] Slight Beneficial: 1.
 Enviro and Social Noise, LAQ, GHG, Landscape, 2.
-Distributional User benefits skewed to poorer communities Accidents - reductions to benefit cyclists (Moderate) Security - improved for vulnerable Severance Accessibility Slight adverse: Water environment (to be mitigated) In your view do the key assumption achieving the value for money? ons and uncertainties present any significant risks to assumptions and uncertainties present any significant risks to evalue for money?
+Distributional User benefits skewed to poorer communities Accidents - reductions to benefit cyclists (Moderate) Security - improved for vulnerable Severance Accessibility Slight adverse: Water environment (to be mitigated) In your view do the key assumptio achieving the value for money? ons and uncertainties present any significant risks to assumptions and uncertainties present any significant risks to evalue for money?

 No, there appear to be no shortfalls that would threaten the robustness of the appraisal.
 The approach adopted appears proportionate, reasonable and in line with webTAG guidance.
-It is noted that the benefit estimate for bus users may be slightly conservative as the additional two-minute time saving for bus services serving the south of iPort from 2025-26 was omitted from the benefit calculation.
+It is noted that the benefit estimate for bus users may be slightly conservative as the additional two- minute time saving for bus services serving the south of iPort from 2025-26 was omitted from the benefit calculation.
 Sensitivity testing has been carried out to understand the impact of lower and higher bus demand on net present value (NPV) and benefit/cost ratio (BCR).
-The sensitivity testing has been carried out under low growth and high growth scenarios as recommended in Section 4.2 of TAG Unit M4, yielding values of 2.63 and 2.79 (values that are still in the 'high' value-formoney category). recognised that such fluctuations in walking and cycling demand are unlikely to have a significant impact on the forecast overall BCR given that the majority of calculated benefits relate to bus operation improvement.
-Malan fan Manan Ofalan an f
+The sensitivity testing has been carried out under low growth and high growth scenarios as recommended in Section 4.2 of TAG Unit M4, yielding values of 2.63 and 2.79 (values that are still in the 'high' value-for-money category).
+No sensitivity testing has been carried out on walking and cycling demand, although it is recognised that such fluctuations in walking and cycling demand are unlikely to have a circulation of the sensitive of expected everytil BCR. recognised that such fluctuations in walking and cycling demand are unlikely to have a significant impact on the forecast overall BCR given that the majority of calculated benefits relate to bus operation improvement.
+Makes for Manage Otations and •